plfa/plfa.github.io/src/plfa/part2/Inference.lagda.md

 Using your rules from exercise [`bidirectional-products`](/Inference/#bidirectional-products), extend bidirectional inference to include products.
+Also extend erasure.

 ```agda
 -- Your code goes here